 - In your Active Directory, set the domain join account to Never Expires.

 - Alternatively, configure an auxiliary domain join account that has a different expiration time than the first domain join account.
 If you choose this method, ensure that the auxiliary domain join account meets the same requirements as the main domain join account you configure in the console.

 - The domain join account requires the sAMAccountName attribute.
 The sAMAccountName attribute must be 20 characters or less and cannot contain any of the following characters: "/ \ [ ] : ; | = , + * ? < >

 - The domain join account needs the AD permissions in the following list.

-The system performs explicit permission checks on the domain join account within the OU you specify in the Active Directory registration workflow (in the Default OU field in that workflow) and within the OUs you specify in the farms and VDI desktop assignments you create, if those farm and VDI desktop assignment Computer OU fields are different from the default OU in the Active Directory registration.
+The system performs explicit permission checks on the domain join account within the OU you specify in the Active Directory registration workflow (in the Default OU text box in that workflow) and within the OUs you specify in the farms and VDI desktop assignments you create, if those farm and VDI desktop assignment Computer OU text boxes are different from the default OU in the Active Directory registration.

 To cover the cases where you might ever use a sub-OU, a best practice is for you to set these permissions to apply for all descendant objects of the Computer OU.
 The AD permissions required on the domain join account are shown in the table below.

 Access Applies to List Contents This object and all descendant objects Read All Properties This object and all descendant objects Write All Properties All descendant objects Read Permissions This object and all descendant objects Reset Password Descendant Computer objects Create Computer Objects This object and all descendant objects Delete Computer Objects This object and all descendant objects

 Although you can set Full Control instead of setting all the permissions separately, it is still recommended that you set the permissions separately.